 Your coach may be equipped with a water heater by-pass valve for easier winterization of water lines using RV antifreeze.
-The valve is located inside the coach near the water tank beneath the rear bed.
+The valve is located inside the coach near the water heater.
+See pg.
+7-7 or 7-8 for the exact location in your coach.

-Turn the handle as shown to either by-pass or flow through the water heater.
+Line up the arrow on the handle with the appropriate arrow on the valve plate to either bypass or flow through the water heater.